 Teething, viral illnesses, swimming in chlorine, dietary triggers such as E-Numbers, seasonal changes and inappropriate exposure to irritants

 Sporting activities which produce sweat and friction are not consistent with healing inflamed skin and should be avoided until further notice.
 Swimming should also be stopped.

-Most patients tolerate Dove Cream Bar Sensitive, my preferred product, which may also be used in infants as a shampoo.
-This is the only bath product that should be used.
+Most patients tolerate Dove Cream Bar Sensitive variety (fragrance free).
+The lather may be used in infants as a shampoo.

 Cotton clothing is the best sun protection.
 However, the choice of sun block is difficult in that there isn’t a single product that suits all.
 Many mothers find the Sun Care range suitable, but all sun blocks need to be used with caution.